mehranagh20/AP_FinalProject/README.md

 ## Usage
 ```
-Run the game enter the ip address of network that both clients are connectin to
+Run the game enter the ip address of network that both clients are connected to
 Select your teams, Enjoy :)
 ```